mohamed-amen/Chat-Direct/README.md

 # Chat Direct

-This flutter project was built to help me and my friends open WhatsApp chats directly without the need to save the phone number you want to chat with. and we find it pretty useful!
+This flutter project was built to help me and my friends open WhatsApp chats directly without the need to save phone numbers you want to chat with. and we find it pretty useful!

 The application is currently only available in Arabic.